mchalupa/dg/README.md

 # DG
-Dg is a library which implements a dependence graph for programs.
+Dg is a library which implements dependence graphs for programs.
 It contains a set of generic templates that can be specialized to user's needs.
-Dg can be used for different analyses, optimizations or program slicing (we currently use it for the last one).
-As a part of dg, you can find a pointer analyses, reaching definitions analysis and a static slicer for LLVM.
+Dg can be used for different analyses, optimizations or program slicing (we currently use it for the last one in our tool called Symbiotic: https://github.com/staticafi/symbiotic).
+As a part of dg, you can find pointer analyses, reaching definitions analysis and a static slicer for LLVM.

 Whole project is under hard developement and lacks documentation for now,